aimer63/fire/README.md

 - **Academic/Technical**:

-  - _“Monte Carlo Methods in Financial Engineering”_ by Paul Glasserman: A rigorous text on Monte Carlo techniques for financial modeling, including asset return simulations.
+  - _Monte Carlo Methods in Financial Engineering_ by Paul Glasserman: A rigorous text on Monte Carlo techniques for financial modeling, including asset return simulations.
   - _Options, Futures, and Other Derivatives_ by John C. Hull: A foundational text on derivatives pricing, volatility modeling, and Monte Carlo simulations, ideal for understanding asset return dynamics.
-  - [“Asset Return Volatility” (Investopedia)](https://www.investopedia.com/terms/v/volatility.asp): Explains volatility as the standard deviation of returns, key for configuring your `mu` and `sigma` parameters.
+  - [Investopedia: Asset Return Volatility](https://www.investopedia.com/terms/v/volatility.asp): Explains volatility as the standard deviation of returns, key for configuring your `mu` and `sigma` parameters.

 - **Communities**: